 Amplify looks forward to working with the security community to find security vulnerabilities and support our efforts to keep our data and systems safe and secure.

 Before reporting a vulnerability, please read our disclosure policy, program terms, and other reporting rules and guidelines set out below.

-- We appreciate reports on vulnerabilities on all Amplify assets, but please note that only vulnerabilities on in-scope assets are eligible for bounty.
+- We appreciate reports on any Amplify-owned asset, but please note that only vulnerabilities on in-scope assets are eligible for bounty.
 You will have access to the description of in-scope program upon accepting an invitation to the program.

 - Our rewards are based on severity per CVSS (the Common Vulnerability Scoring Standard).
 Please note these are general guidelines, and that reward decisions are subject to the discretion of Amplify.

 - Consistent with HackerOne standard program terms, we reserve the right to cancel or modify this program without notice at any time.